bitprj/onboarding/.github/ISSUE_TEMPLATE/people_newmember_tasks.md

   - [ ] Your partnered Techincal Sourcer's Calendly for the interview
   - [ ] [Handbook Link](https://about.bitproject.org/)
   - [ ] Onboarding/Orientation information
+### Day 1-7:
+- [ ] Answer any questions the new members might have
+- [ ] Check in with the new member every other day to make sure they are completing their task on time

  ## Techincal Sourcer's Tasks
 - [ ] Interview the new applicant